What Does the Church Say About Radio?

 Though each situation is unique, the following is a brief outline of the steps necessary in starting a Catholic radio station.
-Although specialized knowledge is not necessary, the process is not easy and will require a dedicated commitment of time and effort on your part.

 The Catholic Radio Association was founded to specifically assist new groups establish Catholic radio in their communities.
 Please contact us for more guidance and information.

 Prayer: The Most Important Step

 Prayer is the most essential step.
 You must discern and seek the Lord regarding what you are about to undertake.
 Starting a Catholic radio station is a calling and an apostolate, not a business or part time venture.
 It is something that God accomplishes through you and not something that you will accomplish.

 “The apostolate , of whatever kind it be, must be an overflow of the interior life.”

 — Jose Maria Escriva, Friends of God, 239

 If, after prayerful discernment, you wish to continue contact the Catholic Radio Association for more assistance.